 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-Monolithic Power Systems's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 57.5% in Q3, up 2.5 percentage points year on year.
+Monolithic Power Systems's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 57.9% in Q1, up 2.5 percentage points year on year.

-Monolithic Power Systems reported an operating margin of 24.3% in Q3, down 8.4 percentage points year on year.
+Monolithic Power Systems reported an operating margin of 35.3% in Q1, up 5.6 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

-Operating margins have been trending down over the last year, averaging 28.7%.
-However, Monolithic Power Systems's margins remain one of the highest in the industry, driven by its strong gross margins and economies of scale generated from its highly efficient operating model.
+Operating margins have been trending up over the last year, averaging 31.3%.
+Monolithic Power Systems's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.

 Earnings & Competitive Moat

-Key Takeaways from Monolithic Power Systems's Q3 Results
+Key Takeaways from Monolithic Power Systems's Q1 Results

 Is Now The Time?

 When considering Monolithic Power Systems, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Monolithic Power Systems is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been solid, over the last two years.
-On top of that, its high return on invested capital suggests it is well run and in a strong position for profit growth, and its impressive operating margins are indicative of an highly efficient business model.
+While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last three years.
+On top of that, its impressive operating margins are indicative of an highly efficient business model, and its high return on invested capital suggests it is well run and in a strong position for profit growth.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.